 No matter which engine you go for, the Audi A5 Sportback is an economical and cheap-to-run family car.
 What it loses to the BMW 4 Series in terms of dynamics and driver fun, it makes up with its slightly lower emissions and impressive fuel economy.

-Step up to the 3.0-litre TDI and that added performance will mean taking a hit on the fuel bills.
-However, even the thirstiest S line versions will still return 58.9mpg and emit 124g/km of CO2, not bad when you consider the huge torque on offer.
+Step up to the 40 TDI and that added performance will mean taking a hit on the fuel bills.
+However, even the thirstiest S line versions will still return 49.6mpg and emit 149g/km of CO2, not bad when you consider the huge torque on offer.

-Unsurprisingly, the 2.0-litre petrol is the most expensive car (apart from the range-topping S5 and RS 5) to run, emitting 136g/km in Sport trim and 141g/km in S line spec.
-Fuel economy stands at 47.9mpg and 45.6mpg respectively, and there’s no economical front-wheel-drive version on offer.
+Unsurprisingly, the 2.0-litre petrol is the most expensive car (apart from the range-topping S5 and RS 5) to run, with the 40 TFSI emitting up to 158g/km.
+Fuel economy is between 40.9 and 44.8mpg depending on trim.

 Residual values for the A5 Sportback are strong, and follow the current trend for Audi models.
-An A5 Sportback TDI ultra in SE spec will retain 46 per cent of its value after three years or 36,000 miles, while an S line auto is closer to 47 per cent.
+An A5 Sportback should retain around 46 per cent of its value after three years or 36,000 miles.
 The best model in the range is actually the most expensive S5, which holds on to 51 per cent of its value over the same time frame.